jaimiles23/chess-puzzlerush-leaderboard/README.md

 # Puzzle Rush Leaderboard Data Pipeline
 This repo contains code for a data pipeline to analyze chess.com's [puzzle rush leaderboards](https://www.chess.com/leaderboard/rush?type=hour).

 ## Inspiration

-Chess.com's Puzzlerush leaderboard ratings vary tremendously over time; ranging from an all-time high of 91 by GM [Ray Robson](https://www.chess.com/member/spicycaterpillar) to scores as low as 35 on the Global Hourly Leaderboard.
+Chess.com's Puzzlerush leaderboard ratings vary tremendously over time; ranging from an all-time high of [91](https://www.chess.com/member/spicycaterpillar) to scores as low as 35 on the Global Hourly Leaderboard.
 The purpose of this data pipeline is to determine the best time to play Puzzle Rush to place #1 on the Global Hourly Leaderboard.

 > Add interest from accidentally placing on LB